 Best Airbnb in Jacksonville: The Gardener’s Cottage

-Close to the downtown area, this guesthouse is in one of the best areas to stay in Jacksonville for convenient access to everything.
+Close to the downtown area, this Florida Airbnb is in one of the best areas to stay in Jacksonville for convenient access to everything.
 It’s suitable for up to 2 guests and offers complete privacy as well as a professionally designed pool and garden that you can use throughout your stay.
 The interior spaces are clean and spacious with a pleasing modern design.

 Best Hotel in Jacksonville: Hampton Inn Jacksonville – I-95 Central